cakephp/elastic-search/docs/en/index.rst

 ========

-The ElasticSearch plugin makes it easier to interact with an elasticsearch index and provides an interface similar to the :doc:`/orm`.
-To get started you should create an ``Index`` object. ``Index`` objects are the "Repository" or table-like class in elasticsearch::
+The ElasticSearch plugin makes it easier to interact with an elasticsearch index and provides an interface similar to the `ORM
+<https://book.cakephp.org/3/en/orm.html>`__.
+To get started you should
+create an ``Index`` object. ``Index`` objects are the "Repository" or table-like class in elasticsearch::